 The Airmen's Stories - P/O J A G Chomley

 John Allison George Chomley was born on 6th June 1920 in Bolton, Marandellas, Southern Rhodesia, the son of Major George Griffith Ffloyd Chomley and Nancy Chomley.

-His father was Major GGF Chomley, who had served with the (Australian) Victorian Contingent in the Second Boer War.
+His father had served with the (Australian) Victorian Contingent in the Second Boer War.

 John Chomley entered the RAF College Cranwell on 27th April 1939 as a flight cadet, with a Dominion nomination from Southern Rhodesia.
 College records show that his Guardian in England at the time was Captain the Hon MJ Pelham of Hinton,Woodford Halse, near Rugby.